scheinerman/LatexPrint.jl/README.md

 ### Text

-The LaTeX version of an `ASCIIString` is wrapped in the command `\text` (which requires the `amsmath` package in LaTeX).
+The LaTeX version of an `String` is wrapped in the command `\text` (which requires the `amsmath` package in LaTeX).
 The rationale is that we always want to able to paste the output of `lap` directly into mathematics mode in LaTeX.